 Recall that a single Gaussian puff is the product of 3 Gaussian distributions

-\[c \left(x,y,z,t \right) = m \Delta t \cdot g_x(x, t) \cdot g_y(y) \cdot g_z(z)\]
+\[c \left(x,y,z,t \right) = m \Delta t \cdot g_x(x, t) \cdot g_y(y) \cdot g_z(z)\]with

-\[g_x(x,t) = {1 \over \sqrt{2\pi} \sigma_x } \exp \left( -\frac{1}{2} \left( x-u t \over \sigma_x \right)^2 \right)\] \[g_y(y) = {1 \over \sqrt{2\pi} \sigma_y } \exp \left( -\frac{1}{2} \left( y \over \sigma_y \right)^2 \right)\] \[g_z(z) = {1 \over \sqrt{2\pi} \sigma_z } \left[ \exp \left( -\frac{1}{2} \left( z-h \over \sigma_z \right)^2 \right) + \exp \left( -\frac{1}{2} \left( z+h \over \sigma_z \right)^2 \right) \right]\]
+\[g_x(x,t) = {1 \over \sqrt{2\pi} \sigma_x } \exp \left( -\frac{1}{2} \left( x-u t \over \sigma_x \right)^2 \right)\] \[g_y(y) = {1 \over \sqrt{2\pi} \sigma_y } \exp \left( -\frac{1}{2} \left( y \over \sigma_y \right)^2 \right)\] \[g_z(z) = {1 \over \sqrt{2\pi} \sigma_z } \left[ \exp \left( -\frac{1}{2} \left( z-h \over \sigma_z \right)^2 \right) + \exp \left( -\frac{1}{2} \left( z+h \over \sigma_z \right)^2 \right) \right]\]where, for the sake of clarity, I’ve neglected the fact that the dispersion parameters σ are themselves all functions of t by being functions of the location of the center of the puff.

-gx(x, t) = exp((-1/2)*((x-u*t)/σx(u*t))^2)/((2π)*σx(u*t))
+gx(x, t) = exp((-1/2)*((x-u*t)/σx(u*t))^2)/(√(2π)*σx(u*t))

-gy(y, t) = exp((-1/2)*(y/σy(u*t))^2)/((2π)*σy(u*t))
+gy(y, t) = exp((-1/2)*(y/σy(u*t))^2)/(√(2π)*σy(u*t))

-gz(z, t) = (exp((-1/2)*((z-h)/σz(u*t))^2)+exp((-1/2)*((z+h)/σz(u*t))^2))/((2π)*σz(u*t))
+gz(z, t) = (exp((-1/2)*((z-h)/σz(u*t))^2)+exp((-1/2)*((z+h)/σz(u*t))^2))/(√(2π)*σz(u*t))

 c_pf(x,y,z,t; m, Δt) = m*Δt*gx(x,t)*gy(y,t)*gz(z,t)